cerner/terra-ui/src/terra-dev-site/contributing/DeveloperWorkflow.c.contributing.md

 * Our ESLint config is based on [Airbnb’s JavaScript style guide](https://github.com/airbnb/javascript).
 * Our Stylelint config is based on [sass-guidelin.es](https://sass-guidelin.es/).

-Inside the monorepos, running the following command in the root directory to run both ESLint and Stylelint for all packages.
+Run the following command in the root directory to run both ESLint and Stylelint for all packages.

 `npm run lint`

-* You can also run `npm run lint:js` and this will only run ESLint.
+* You can also run `npm run lint:js` to only run ESLint for all packages.
-* You can also run `npm run lint:scss` and this will only run StyleLint.
+* You can also run `npm run lint:scss` to only run StyleLint for all packages.

-Along with being able to run these scripts across the entire project, you can run these scripts in individual package directories.
+You can also run these scripts in the individual package directories.

 Change directories to the specific package in your terminal, e.g. `cd packages/terra-button`, and run the same lint commands for ESLint and Stylelint.